 This shouldn’t be surprising.
 Facebook removed the option to create look-alike audiences from custom audiences for iOS 14 campaigns, allowing look-alikes to be generated only from live ad sets based on conversions.
 Put differently, although Facebook does allow advertisers to upload email lists, such lists cannot be used to generate look-alikes, and look-alike audiences could only be created from existing campaigns.
 Reading between the lines: Facebook doesn’t feel comfortable letting advertisers use email addresses or other identifiers for look-alike targeting, knowing that the company can’t confirm whether these users have chosen to be tracked through ATT or not.

 The consequences of being caught could be a disaster.
-Apple has all the levers of influence: the company can disapprove the developer's application, completely remove it from the App Store, or exclude the ad network from participation in the SKAdNetwork mobile measurement framework, which will essentially kill such business on iOS.
+Apple has all the levers of influence: the company can disapprove of the developer’s application, completely remove it from the App Store, or exclude the ad network from participation in the SKAdNetwork mobile measurement framework, which will essentially kill such business on iOS.
 Even before Apple announced that it viewed the transmission of email addresses as a form of tracking, executives at major mobile advertisers generally dismissed it as too much of a risk for the ATT-regulated environment.

-There is no trick to avoid ATT compliance; there is no tricky workaround that guarantees success where the advertiser has beaten Apple.
+There is no trick to avoiding ATT compliance; there is no tricky workaround that guarantees success where the advertiser has beaten Apple.
 Advertisers who recognise that their approach needs to be drastically changed by ATT will thrive once ATT compliance becomes mandatory.
 The privacy landscape in digital advertising is changing on the Internet as a whole, and it’s crucial for advertisers to feel the change in the wind.
 For better or worse, user-based ad targeting will be phased out for mobile app advertising, and advertisers are best placed to leverage the coming months to adapt to this new reality.